darkphotonKN/age-of-carnath/README.md

 - Game loop: Players take turns in combat, with actions communicated through WebSocket messages.

-- 1v1 player management and matchmaking: The server supports 1v1 matches., with both players connecting via WebSocket and Matches between two players are handled and creates a unique instance between two players when a match is found, whereby their actions are handled and broadcast to each other.
+- 1v1 player management and matchmaking: The server supports 1v1 matches, with both players connecting via WebSocket connections.
+The matches between two players are handled by creating a unique instance between two players when a match is found, whereby their actions are handled and broadcast to each other.

 ### Game Server